linkeddatacenter/kees/README.md

 Knowing the statement **provenance** is the most usefull way to get an idea about its trustability.
 For this reason, KEES requires that any statement must have a fourth element that links to metadata that describe any statement in the knowledge base.
 This means that, for pratical concerns, the KEES knowledge base is a collection of quads, i.e. a triple plus a link to a metadata

-## Terminology used in the KEES vocabulary
+## The KEES vocabulary

-The *kees:* namespace contains a small set of concepts, mainly derived from existing ontologies.
+The http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*) contains a small set of concepts, mainly derived from existing ontologies.
 It provides terms to describe the knowledge base metadata that a KEES complain agent SHOULD/MUST know.

 **kees:InferredDataGraph** states a named graph that contains only RDF statements derived from a reasoning.